JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 ## 0. Download and extract the source code

-As of writing, the latest version of FreeFileSync is 11.3 and it can be downloaded from:
+As of this writing, the latest version of FreeFileSync is 11.3 and it can be downloaded from:

 https://freefilesync.org/download/FreeFileSync_11.3_Source.zip

-In the past, wget **DID NOT** work with this URL on the first try. so you had to either manually download it, or try wget a second time to get the source code downloaded.
+In the past, wget **DID NOT** work with this URL on the first try so you had to either manually download it, or try wget a second time to get the source code downloaded.
 Seems the issue is resolved but worth noting incase you experience an issue.

 ## 1. Install dependencies
 The following dependencies need to be installed to make code compile.